TJBRocker/SQL-Portfolio/8 Week SQL Challenge/Case Study #8 - Fresh Segments/Solution.md

 ## Segment Analysis

-### 1. Using our filtered dataset by removing the interests with less than 6 months worth of data, which are the top 10 and bottom 10 interests which have the largest composition values in any month_year?
-Only use the maximum composition value for each interest but you must keep the corresponding month_year
+### 1. Using our filtered dataset by removing the interests with less than 6 months worth of data, which are the top 10 and bottom 10 interests which have the largest composition values in any `month_year`?
+Only use the maximum composition value for each interest but you must keep the corresponding `month_year`

 ````sql